MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-update-create-environment.md

 ## Analyze data in your environment

-In this section, you perform basic analytics on your time series data by using the Time Series Insights update explorer.
+In this section, you perform basic analytics on your time series data by using the [Azure Time Series Insights Preview explorer](./time-series-insights-update-explorer.md).

 1. Go to your Azure Time Series Insights Preview explorer by clicking on the URL from the resource page in the [Azure portal](https://portal.azure.com/).